 With Android 10, Google introduced dark mode as a native Android feature — except you could only turn it on and off manually.
-Thankfully, with the March 2020 feature drop for Pixel phones, Google added the ability to schedule dark mode to match the sunset and sunrise.
-If you have a Pixel, here's how to use that scheduling feature for yourself.
+Thankfully, ever since the March 2020 feature drop for Pixel phones, Google added the ability to schedule dark mode on Pixel phones to match the sunset and sunrise.
+As one of the best Android phones, the Pixel 5 offers some great benefits with its high refresh rate display, but it also drains the battery of your phone faster.
+Using dark mode, while not a lot, can save you some percentage points of that battery — every little bit counts, right?
+So, if you have a Pixel, here's how to use that scheduling feature for yourself.

 How to set up dark mode scheduling on your Pixel phone